inspera/blackbricks/README.md

   --diff                          Don't write the files back, just output a
                                   diff for each file on stdout.

-  --indent-with-two-spaces / --no-indent-with-two-spaces
-                                  Use two spaces for indentation in Python cells instead of Black's default of four.
-                                  Databricks uses two spaces.  [default: True]

   --version                       Display version information and exit.
   --help                          Show this message and exit.